-“Maybe if we change our clothes, we change our life”
+“Maybe if we change our clothes, we change our life.”

 It’s after hours in the Brooklyn Museum.
 It’s quiet on all floors except in the small corner auditorium on the third floor where fashion historians, tastemakers, and enthusiasts alike are held captivated by the romantic, dulcet tones of Pat Cleveland.
 She’s engaged in bubbly conversation with the museum’s Senior Curator of Fashion and Material Culture, Matthew Yokobosky.
 Tonight is the first installment of the museum’s ongoing “Mugler Muses” talk series where surviving collaborators and friends of the late French designer, Thierry Mugler, add vibrant oral context to Thierry Mugler: Couturissime, the museum’s current exhibition that holds over one hundred couture garments from Mugler’s nearly six-decade-long career.
-This evening with Pat, paired with a late night ticket entry to Couturissime, was done in collaboration with the blossoming Black fashion curatorial collective, Black Fashion Fair.
+This evening with Pat, paired with a late-night ticket entry to Couturissime, was done in collaboration with the blossoming Black fashion curatorial collective, Black Fashion Fair.
 Up until now, I had solely known Pat as one of the very first Black supermodels, muse to the high fashion superpowers of the time, but I would soon come to recognize her as one of the most captivating storytellers I’ve ever encountered.

 Everything about her was delightful, from her ballet-like hand movements as she spoke to the way she strode onstage, twirling as the classic American models do, to show off her vintage Mugler ensemble offset with glittering Manolo Blahnik heels.
 She used her voice with an expert dynamism.
-She sang operatically when recounting the soundtracks of her runway adventures, wore the accents of all the characters she introduced, and even supplied herself with a playful array with sound effects complete with meows and wistful sighs.
-When she would find herself on an off-topic tangent, she’d pause, curiously turn to Matthew, and go, “but, what happened?”
+She sang operatically when recounting the soundtracks of her runway adventures, wore the accents of all the characters she introduced, and even supplied herself with a playful array of sound effects complete with meows and wistful sighs.
+When she would find herself on an off-topic tangent, she’d pause, curiously turn to Matthew, and go, “But, what happened?”
 And then fall into a fit of mischievous giggles in response to the crowd’s chorus of adoring laughs.
 It wasn’t just her mannerisms that elevated the experience, it was also the immense wisdom she had to share about a life led by love—a love for fashion, and a love for the souls she met along the way.

 Pat met Thierry in the 1970s in Paris at the discotheque run by Régine, which Pat dubs one of those “beautiful places you could go and sit and talk with other beautiful people.”
 You couldn’t miss him.
 Amidst the brooding “dark and sober colored” chic-ness of pursed-lipped Parisians, he looked like was fresh out of a “1930s space movie wearing light and airy colors.”
 In anticipation of walking in one of his first shows, Pat was invited to his equally ethereal atelier in Paris.